 5. Be wary of regional airports.

 When I went to Paris back in 2011, I paid around 60 euros for my Ryanair flight to Orly airport.
 Punishment for last-minute booking = lesson learned.
 Guess where Orly is?
 An hour outside of Paris, in the middle of nowhere.
 Even though the flight was expensive, it was, in my mind, cheaper than the 100 euro flight with Air France that flew directly into Charles de Gaulle, the main airport in Paris.
 Wrong!
 The cost of the airport transfer to the city center was an hour of my time and 10 euros each way.
 The lesson here is to factor in the transportation costs to your final destination.
 That budget airline flight might not be so cheap and convenient after all.
 Another city that is notorious for its multiple regional airports?
 London.
 Do your research, guys.
+This is what made me write a guide to budget airlines in Europe.

 6. Watch out for hidden fees.